Ads

 Duplex Fuel Nozzle

-The duplex fuel nozzle is widely used in present day gas turbine engines.
+The duplex fuel nozzle is widely used in present day gas turbine engines and produces two different spray patterns.
 As mentioned previously, its use requires a flow divider, but at the same time it offers a desirable spray pattern for combustion over a wide range of operating pressures.
-[Figure 6] A nozzle typical of this type is illustrated in Figure 7.
+[Figure 6]

 Figure 6.
 Duplex nozzle spray pattern